hobaDevHome/gooseshopping_backend/README.md

 ## Features

+- Sign-in page for current users and Sign-Up page for newcomers.
 - Products Page: Display a list of products with images, names, prices, and descriptions.
 - Product Details Page: Allow users to view detailed information about a selected product.
 - Product Filtering: Implement filters to let users narrow down products by category or color.